Dr Nicola JenningsAssociate Lecturer

 - Catalogue entries in Compton Verney: A Guide to the Collections, Compton Verney: Scala Publishing 2010.

-- Committee member, ARTES, Iberian and Latin American Visual Culture Group.
+- Chair, ARTES, Iberian and Latin American Visual Culture Group.

 - Fellow of the Society of Antiquaries of London and member of the Society’s Development Committee